-For other creative media, you can also embed an e-magazine or add a SlideShare presentation to boost the engagement.
+For other creative media, you can also embed an e-magazine or add a SlideShare presentation to boost engagement.
 Whatever the choice, keep it moderate, professional and relevant to the content.
-You don’t want to end up overwhelming the readers with too much visual elements either.
+You don’t want to end up overwhelming the readers with too many visual elements either.

 As a beginner, getting comments the natural way can be difficult because no one really knows who you are.
 So the best way to get started is to ask for comments through your favorite social network or niche related forums.
 Even so, that can be a very slow process.

 Personally, I use a site commenting system created by a robust blogging community where we exchange comment favors for each other’s site.
 I’d offer my comment on a certain topic and someone else does the same for mine.
 Some are quite general, but the majority of the comments are usually interesting and constructive.

 At this point of writing, I just received 40 comments for several articles over the past 24 hours.
 That’s how fast and responsive the community responds to request so it’s very exciting to use this platform and get a good boost of traffic to my newly published post on a daily basis.

 It’s easy to get fired up with blogging at the beginning with all those exciting ideas, but such enthusiasm tends to fizzle out several months later and this is most noticeable when you don’t publish as often as you used to.

 Maybe you got caught up with the daily grind or perhaps, the niche is no longer interesting for you.
 Regardless, this will have a negative impact on your site.
 With less content, you wouldn’t be able to put up with new competitions, there are lesser keywords to rank for and it’s impossible to create engagement without new information.

 All of these can literally cause a site to become non-existent or in other words, dead.
 So, if you don’t want to head towards that direction, try these methods.